ayacoo/video-validator/README.md

 Example:

 ```
-vendor/bin/typo3 videoValidator:reset --extension=Youtube
+vendor/bin/typo3 videoValidator:reset --extension=YouTube
 ```

 #### videoValidator:count

 Counts all videos of a media extension.
 This will help you to decide which limits you can work with.

 ```
 vendor/bin/typo3 videoValidator:count --extension